StasPonomaryov/add-payment-filter/README.md

-# stas-add-payment-filter
+# Add payment filter

-A WooCommerce Admin Extension
+A WooCommerce Admin Extension to add filtering orders by payment type

 ## Development